-Farming and livestock are extremely important to the community as it is the main source of food.
-It is common for folks to either trade or sell food in order to feed themselves and their families.
-The Renand Foundation is committed to enabling individuals to become farmers and create an industry for livestock as part of the sustainability mission.
-There are several programs we have in place to do this.
+Farming and livestock are extremely important to the Haitian community.
+It is common for people to trade or sell food in order to feed themselves and their families.
+The Renand Foundation is committed to enabling individuals to become farmers and to create an industry with livestock as part of the sustainability mission.
+There are several programs in place to accomplish this.

-Building and maintaining chicken coops as a very effective and inexpensive way to provide food.
-By doing this, individuals can provide eggs to be sold in the marketplace, eggs for student meals as well as eggs for food.
-Additionally, the chicken themselves breed and can be sold for food or to start additional businesses.
+Building and maintaining chicken coops is a very effective and inexpensive way to provide a food source.
+In doing so, individuals can provide eggs to be sold in the marketplace.
+Eggs are an excellent source of food and a staple of meals for students.
+Additionally, chickens can be sold for food or to start new businesses.

-In Haiti all children that go to school are required to wear a uniform.
-Stores are not available for most parents to shop at.
-The Renand Foundation has employed a group of women to make the uniforms for our schools creating jobs for them and providing a much-needed service.
-Currently, they are making masks in addition to uniforms in order to protect against Covid 19.
+In Haiti all children who go to school are required to wear a uniform.
+As stores are not readily available there, and are not affordable for families, The Renand Foundation has employed women to make the uniforms for our schools creating jobs for them and providing a much-needed service

 Plantains are a key part of the Haitian Diet.
-They can be eaten at every meal and sometimes are the main dish.
-The farmers who are part of this program can sell the plantains at the marketplace as well as to the schools and afterschool programs.
-In addition to sustaining their families they can also use the profits to send their children to school.
+They can be eaten at every meal and sometimes are the main dish on the table.
+Farmers who are part of this program can sell their plantains at the marketplace providing a source of income for their families.

 The Renand Foundation continues to create jobs by building homes, businesses, schools and other structures.
-Please inquire on how you could help with this effort through donation and our voluntourism program.
+Please inquire how you could help support this important effort through donations and our voluntourism program.

-This would create jobs for women in the community by making gemstone bracelets.
-The money raised by selling these bracelets would go towards the salaries of the women which could be reinvested into their business and the community.
+A program of beauty—making gemstone bracelets—would create needed jobs for women in the community.
+The money raised by selling these bracelets would go towards the salaries of the women which could then be reinvested into their business and the community.